It was a fearless group that embodied the heart of champion under pressure. Nobody displayed that more than Kerri Strug at the 1996 Olympic Games

 Before the Atlanta Olympics, the Americans only had one silver medal in the team all-around in 1984, and two bronze medals, including the 1992 Olympics in Barcelona.
 There’s no doubt the team was getting better, but coach Bela Karolyi expected greatness and wasn’t going to stop pushing until Team USA got the job done.

-These are only part of what made the first gold medal so special.
-The rest of it belonged to 18-year-old Kerri Strug, her injured ankle, and the determination to never give up during the team competition, which included the uneven bars, vault, floor exercise and balance beam.
+These are only part of what made the first gold medal over the Russians and Romanians so special.
+The rest of it belonged to 18-year-old Kerri Strug, her injured ankle, and the determination to never give up during the team competition, which included the uneven bars, vault, floor exercise, and balance beam.

 That’s a lot of pressure for a teenager, to pull off the historic upset on your home turf, but Strug was ready.

-That was the moment when Kerri Strug became a national hero, and the scene of Karolyi carrying her off the medal podium is iconic.
+That was the moment when Olympic gymnast Kerri Strug became a national hero, and the scene of Karolyi carrying her off the medal podium is iconic.

 For those thinking a national hero is a bit of a stretch, her life after she stuck the landing was a paradise for any celebrity.
 She got to visit President Bill Clinton, was on the cover of Sports Illustrated and a box of Wheaties, was the featured guest on talk shows, and was featured in commercials and even Saturday Night Live.